-- Barn owls are cavity nesters, dependent upon large hollow trees or some other type of hollow.
-This means that they can be easily attracted to nest boxes.
+Barn owls are cavity nesters, so can easily be attracted to nest boxes.

-- Barn owls live and raise young comfortably around human activity such as busy farmyards and agricultural fields
+Barn owls live comfortably around human activity such as busy farmyards and agricultural fields

-- Barn owls respond to higher rodent numbers by producing more young per brood, and producing more than one brood per year.
+Barn owls respond to higher rodent numbers by producing more young.

-- Because they have such voracious appetites and have so many young, a single family of barn owls can consume over 1000 pocket gophers per year, or over 3000 mice or voles.
+A single family of barn owls can consume over 1000 pocket gophers per year, or 3000 mice or voles.

-- Barn owls are extremely faithful to their nest sites, raising young year after year; and as older barn owls perish, new ones take their places.
+Barn owls are extremely faithful to their nest sites, returning year after year.

-- Once established, barn owls need very little maintenance, and can create a population that remains for many years.
+Once established, barn owls need very little maintenance.

 Utilizing barn owls for rodent control is very economical when compared to the costs of poisons and other methods.